-The study of International Peace and Conflict Resolution draws on a variety of academic disciplines.
-Our faculty members are trained in political science, cross-cultural communication, sociology, international relations, social psychology, anthropology, international law, and counseling.
-They are deeply engaged in some of the most pressing issues of our times, promoting dialogue in Palestine and Israel, bringing communities together in Sudan and Cyprus, promoting the peaceful reintegration of child soldiers in West Africa, strengthening civil society in Pakistan, improving the participation of women in peacebuilding in the Balkans and Northern Ireland, transforming post-conflict societies in Latin America, training UN peacekeepers and civil society leaders in negotiation and dialogue, and advancing the peacebuilding policies and practices of the United States government and international organizations among others.
+The study of International Peace and Conflict Resolution draws on political science, cross-cultural communication, sociology, international relations, social psychology, anthropology, and international law.
+Our faculty are deeply engaged in some of the most pressing issues of our times, promoting dialogue in Palestine and Israel, bringing communities together in Sudan and Cyprus, promoting the peaceful reintegration of child soldiers in West Africa, strengthening civil society in Pakistan, improving the participation of women in peacebuilding in the Balkans and Northern Ireland, transforming post-conflict societies in Latin America, training UN peacekeepers and civil society leaders in negotiation and dialogue, and advancing the peacebuilding policies and practices of the United States government and international organizations among others.